Guidelines and Information on Proposal Submission

 Criteria for Assessment

-The assessment seeks evidence of alignment between Course Intended Learning Outcomes (CILOs) and GE Programme Intended Learning Outcomes (PILOs), appropriateness of pedagogy (teaching and learning methods as well as assessment), and the availability of the required expertise in the offering units.
+The proposal will be assessed based on the alignment between the Course Intended Learning Outcomes (CILOs) and the GE Programme Intended Learning Outcomes (PILOs), the appropriateness of pedagogy (including learning and teaching methods as well as assessment), and the availability of the required expertise in the offering units.

-GEPC seeks to ensure that the following desired attributes are embraced in every course proposal:
+GEPC will evaluate whether the following desired attributes are incorporated into every course proposal:

-1. Course title that reflects content and communicates to a general student population.
+1. A course title that reflects content and is understandable to a general student population.

-3. Clear presentation throughout the proposal on an overarching theme around which the course is organised and structured.
+3. A clear presentation that explains the overarching theme and describes how the course is organised and structured.

-4. List of consulted parties related to resource implications.
-Proposers should consult expertise in other related discipline if the proposal covers content beyond their own discipline.
+4. A list of consulted parties that are related to resource implications.
+Course designers should consult experts in other related disciplines if the proposal covers content beyond their own discipline.

 Curricular Mapping